Tag: east hartford jets

 In Memory of Sam Alejandro, Former East Hartford Jet

 The entire Twilight League community was saddened to learn about the passing of a former player, Sam Alejandro Jr. We send our deepest condolences and sympathies to the Alejandro family, especially to Sam’s brother, Manny, a current player for the East Hartford Jets.
 The Alejandro brothers have been long time contributors to baseball in East Hartford.
-Coming from East Hartford American Legion, Sam started with GHTBL in 2014 on People’s United Bank, then made a big impact on the Jets until 2018, and also played in the Connecticut Twilight League.
+Coming from East Hartford American Legion, Sam started with GHTBL in 2014 on People’s United Bank, then he made a big impact on the Jets until 2018, while also playing in the Connecticut Twilight League.

 Sam Alejandro leading his East Hartford American Legion team, 2010.